wacncontent/CustomizeTool/removeCommentOutput/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 - [Java](/documentation/articles/cache-java-get-started)
 - [Python](/documentation/articles/cache-python-get-started)

 This guide shows you how to get started using **Azure Redis Cache**.
-Windows Azure Redis Cache is based on the popular open source Redis Cache.
+Azure Redis Cache is based on the popular open source Redis Cache.
 It gives you access to a secure, dedicated Redis cache, managed by Microsoft.
-A cache created using Azure Redis Cache is accessible from any application within Windows Azure.
+A cache created using Azure Redis Cache is accessible from any application within Azure.

-Windows Azure Redis Cache is available in the following tiers:
+Azure Redis Cache is available in the following tiers:

 -	**Basic** - Single node.
 Multiple sizes up to 53 GB.
 -	**Standard** - Two-node Primary/Replica.
 Multiple sizes up to 53 GB.
 99.9% SLA.